leanstacks/react-starter-kit/README.md

 ### Authentication

 When running the application, you may sign in with any of the JSON Placeholder [Users](https://jsonplaceholder.typicode.com/users).
-Simply enter the _Username_ value from any user in the API and use any value for the _Password_ so long as it meets the password validation requirements.
-For example, try username `Bret` and password `aB123456789!`.
+Simply enter the _Username_ value from any user in the API and use any value for the _Password_.
+For example, try username `Bret` and password `abc123`.

 ## About